AnisHaRoune/flou/plateforme/readme.md

-# Montage specifications:
+# Montage specifications
 Each turn moves the platform by 2 mm.
 There is 6400 steps by turn.
 Each step moves the platform by 0.3125 um.
 # Platform control
-## Stepper motor control commands:
+## Stepper motor control commands
 {command_char}[[sign]{value}[unit]]{end_char}
 [[sign]{value}[unit]] may be omitted if {command_char} do not need it.
 [[sign]{value}[unit]] may be omitted if {command_char} is used as a getter-setter.